2016 Big Sky Conference women's soccer tournament

-The 2016 Big Sky Conference women's soccer tournament is the postseason women's soccer tournament for the Big Sky Conference to be held from November 2 to 6, 2016.
-The five match tournament will be held at campus sites, with the higher seed hosting.
-The six team single-elimination tournament will consist of three rounds based on seeding from regular season conference play.
-The Northern Colorado Bears are the defending tournament champions, after defeating the Idaho Vandals in a penalty kick shootout in the championship match.
+The 2016 Big Sky Conference women's soccer tournament is the postseason women's soccer tournament for the Big Sky Conference held from November 2 to 6, 2016.
+The five match tournament was held at campus sites, with the higher seed hosting.
+The six team single-elimination tournament consisted of three rounds based on seeding from regular season conference play.
+The Northern Colorado Bears were the defending tournament champions, after defeating the Idaho Vandals in a penalty kick shootout in the championship match.